JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Retrieves a text range object for a specified range of content in the active story of the document.

 ```
-FUNCTION CTextDocument2.Range (BYVAL cpActive AS LONG = 0, BYVAL cpAnchor AS LONG = 0) AS ITextRange PTR
+FUNCTION Range (BYVAL cpActive AS LONG = 0, BYVAL cpAnchor AS LONG = 0) AS ITextRange PTR
 ```

 | Parameter | Description |